panditauttkarsh/bharatIntern/README.md

 # bharatIntern
-This netflix is site is created by Uttkarsh Pandita
+This netflix  site is created by Uttkarsh Pandita